Intelligent cross-cluster Kubernetes resource placement using Azure Kubernetes Fleet Manager

 - containerPort: 80

-Deploy the workload definition to your hub cluster using the command.
+2. Deploy the workload definition to your hub cluster:

 kubectl apply -f sample-workload.yaml

-With the workload definition deployed it is now possible to test out fleet's intelligent placement capabilities.
+With the workload definition deployed, it's now possible to test the intelligent placement capability of Kubernetes Fleet.

 Test workload placement policies

-You can use the following samples, along with the conceptual documentation, as guides to writing your own ClusterResourcePlacement.
+You can use the following samples, along with the conceptual documentation, as guides to writing your own ClusterResourcePlacement object.

 Note

-If you wish to try out each sample policy, make sure to delete the previous ClusterResourcePlacement.
+If you want to try out each sample policy, be sure to delete the previous ClusterResourcePlacement object.

 Placement based on cluster node count

-This example shows a property sorter using the Descending order which means fleet prefers clusters with higher node counts.
+This example shows a property sorter that uses the Descending order.
+This order means that Kubernetes Fleet prefers clusters with higher node counts.

-The cluster with the highest node count would receive a weight of 20, and the cluster with the lowest would receive 0.
-Other clusters receive proportional weights calculated using the weight calculation formula.
+The cluster with the highest node count receives a weight of 20, and the cluster with the lowest receives a weight of 0.
+Other clusters receive proportional weights calculated via the weight calculation formula.

 apiVersion: placement.kubernetes-fleet.io/v1